 The Digital Technologies curriculum enables students in Years 7 and 8 to gain understanding of digital solutions.
 It provides practical opportunities for students to explore ‘block based coding’ using visual computer programming techniques, to systematically and innovatively transform data into digital solutions.

-(Studies in Music, Drama and the Visual Arts)
+(Prescribed Studies in Performing Arts and the Visual Arts)

 This subject outlines the History of Rock from the 1950s until present day.
 Students sing and play music in different styles and use music terminology, demonstrating listening, technical and expressive skills, performing with accuracy and expression for audiences.
 They use evidence from listening and analysis to interpret, rehearse and perform songs.

 With a focus on 2D artwork, students will use a variety of media, materials and technologies.
-Students will experiment with imaginative and innovative ways of using contemporary and traditional skill, techniques and processes.
+Students will experiment with imaginative and innovative ways of using contemporary and traditional skills, techniques and processes.
 Students will cover the dimensions of creating and making, and exploring and responding.
 Students will learn and explore a range of art forms.
-Areas studied in this unit: Lino Printing; Painting; Drawing and Quilling.
+Areas studied in this Unit: Lino Printing, Painting, Drawing and Digital Art.

-Students apply their newly learned hand and machine sewing skills in a creative manner to produce individualised work.
-The first task is to create a cushion cover design to meet specific design brief requirements, then followed by a polar fleece bear.
-Alongside this, students complete book work to familiarise them with terminology and an understanding in how textiles are used in everyday living situations.
+Students apply their newly learned hand and machine sewing skills in a creative manner to produce individualised work that experiments with a range of fabrics and materials, dyeing and stencilling.
+Alongside this, students complete a workbook to familiarise themselves with terminology and an understanding of how textiles are used in everyday living situations.